blandwhite/Project_1/README.md

     2. Professionally styled and formatted interactive visualizations.

- - A video of the web application that has been created by deploying our Jupyter notebook via the Voilà library.
+ - A video of the `crypto_api.py` application running, a primitive preview of a user app that provides real-time cryto pricing and forecasting based on the most recent historical data.

 ---